-Prerequisites: 9 Credits of CRJ coursework: Field Experience Clearances
+3 credit hoursSpring Prerequisites: 9 credits of CRJ coursework; Field Experience Clearances

 This course provides an opportunity for students to engage in participant observation, task performance, or other related activities in an agency of the criminal justice system.
 A 60-hour field placement is required in addition to attendance at scheduled seminars and/or class meetings.
+This course is aligned with NPRC Career Services Outcomes.